 David Husak of Reva Systems, opposing the bill, made some points about how much time is spent just looking for items, and how much RFID would benefit many industries.
 For example, in healthcare, nurses spent an estimated 25% of their time looking for people, equipment, medicines.
-The food industry would benefit from being able to track contaminated products back to its source, food spoilage would be reduced, thus saving money and other resources.
-David mentioned how his organization had installed RFID tracking systems globally, non of which used the technology to transmit any personal or confidential information.
+The food industry would benefit from being able to track contaminated products back to their source, food spoilage would be reduced, thus saving money and other resources.
+David mentioned how his organization had installed RFID tracking systems globally, none of which used the technology to transmit any personal or confidential information.

 A speaker from the Auto Dealers Association spoke of how this bill would affect businesses that lease cars.
 Already, LoJack devices are in place to look for cars that are missing.
-He said not all leased vehicles have tracking devices, mostly the higher end cars do.
+He said not all leased vehicles have tracking devices, mostly the higher-end cars do.
 Putting an icon or some identification to note the presence of RFID would only make thefts of non-RFID tagged cars increase.